pekka1234/ImageGenerator/README.md

 ### Creating color images by a manually typed order

-Here is an image of the termianl after a color image is created:
+Here is an image of the terminal after a color image is created:

 ![Screenshot from 2022-12-18 11-29-00](https://user-images.githubusercontent.com/62663286/208290897-5565749e-7c8a-457b-9e3e-e67219af468e.png)

 Here is the above image's creation process in steps:

 1. Selecting if image will be black & white (0) or color image (1).
 In image creation above, color (1) was selected.